InformaticsMatters/docker-fragnet-test/BUILD.md

 ## About the data

-This is a small sample dataset of 768 molecules from the XChem DSI Poised library.
+This is a small sample dataset of 1044 molecules from the various versions of the XChem DSI Poised library.

-The graph has...
+The core fragment network part of the graph has...

--   10972 nodes
+-   6182 nodes
--   21086 relationships (edges)
+-   17720 relationships (edges)

-The image size is about 355MB.
+The image size is about 640MB.

 We have also published this database to Docker Hub: